Alektryon/alektryonator/README.md

 ### Additional Functionality:
 - Copy/save cipher chart or history table as an image (no need to do screenshots)
+- Export history table as a CSV file (semicolon as delimiter), can be loaded back into the calculator or Excel

 ### Ciphers:
 - Added "Empty" button to disable all active ciphers